BenchAgents: Multi-Agent Systems for Structured Benchmark Creation: More Details on Benchmark Generation ( )

-As described in \S~\ref{subsec:planner}, \pagent{} takes the agent configuration (see Appendix~\ref{sec:cal_task_desc}) as input and generates a plan for data generation (see Appendix~\ref{sec:cal_plan}).
-Note, that the DIL may update the plan.
+\underline{\bf Data Generation with \gagent{}.} As described in \S~\ref{sec:details}, \pagent{} takes the agent configuration (see Appendix~\ref{sec:cal_task_desc}) as input and generates a plan for data generation (see Appendix~\ref{sec:cal_plan}).
+Note, that the developer may update the plan.
 The plan includes a list of parameters and constraints, along with the range of values each may take.
-Tables~\ref{tab:cal_parameters} and~\ref{tab:cal_constraints} contains the full list of parameters and constraints from the plan along with whether each was provided by the agent configuration, LLM or DIL.
+Tables~\ref{tab:cal_parameters} and~\ref{tab:cal_constraints} contains the full list of parameters and constraints from the plan along with whether each was provided by the agent configuration, LLM or developer feedback.

 The \gagent{} takes the agent configuration and data generation plan as input and writes the code to initialise the data generation procedure.
 The data generation procedure is initialised as follows.
 First, the \gagent{} writes functions, \texttt{sample\_parameters()} and \texttt{sample\_constraints(parameters)}, for sampling parameters and constraints.
 Then, the \gagent{} writes a function \texttt{sample\_answer(constraints)} for sampling a candidate answer given the constraints.
 Next, the \gagent{} writes a function \texttt{sample\_availability(parameters, candidate\_answer)} for sampling availability schedules given the parameters and candidate answer.